IDCS-NTUT/IDCS/README.md

 fields so downstream consumers that still expect the legacy schema do not see unexpected `null` values.

+When using the simulator source, the streamer can ingest external CamState telemetry (e.g., from a gimbal bridge) to seed the simulated pose before rendering each frame.
+Toggle this via `sim.enable_cam_state_input` (default `true`) in the config; when disabled, the streamer ignores CamState PUB traffic and falls back to its internally integrated pose.

 ## Testing and tuning the control loop
 Follow the steps below to exercise the closed-loop controller with the simulator and iterate on PID gains or filtering parameters: